Increase waste diversion and reduce at source the waste arising from administrative activities and site operations.

 Note: See Annex 5-A.

-4.1.
-Conduct a waste audit every three years to identify the types and amount of waste being generated during the participant’s direct activities (administrative and/or site operations).
+4.2.
+Conduct a waste audit every five (5) years to identify the types and amount of waste being generated during the participant’s direct activities (administrative and/or site operations).

 Note: The waste audit does not include waste generated from demolition or construction projects.